npolshakova/agentgateway/README.md

 ## Documentation

-The agentgateway documentation is available at [agentgateway.dev/docs](https://agentgateway.dev/docs/).
+Depending on your deployment environment, check out the following docs:

+- [agentgateway.dev/docs](https://agentgateway.dev/docs/): For standalone deployments such as local or on-prem.
+These docs are for this upstream `agentgateway/agentgateway` GitHub project.
+- [kgateway.dev/docs/agentgateway](https://kgateway.dev/docs/agentgateway/): For Kubernetes-based deployments.
+These docs are for the agentgateway data plane that is supported by the [`kgateway-dev/kgateway` GitHub project](https://github.com/kgateway-dev/kgateway).
+Kgateway provides a control plane to dynamically provision and manage agentgateway with the Kubernetes Gateway API.

 Agentgateway has a built-in UI for you to explore agentgateway connecting agent-to-agent or agent-to-tool:

 <div align="center">
   <img alt="agentgateway UI" src="img/UI-homepage.png">